 - 2.1 Unit members shall be placed on the salary schedule based on their record of successful experience and the course credits on file with the Human Resources Office. - 2.2 Unit members shall receive credit for prior successful, full-time teaching in a public school district, or in a WASC accredited private school, on a year for year basis for Columns III, IV, or V. A maximum of eight (8) years' experience credit shall be granted in Column I, and a maximum of ten (10) years' experience credit shall be granted in Column II.
-Each year of experience must be verified as follows: - 2.2.1 The unit member must have taught a minimum of seventy-five percent (75%) of the number of days in the prescribed school year for each year credited as experience. - 2.2.2 Each experience year must be designated as successful by the prior immediate supervisor or superintendent of the school district in which the experience was gained. - 2.2.3 The teaching experience must have been within the unit member's subject area. - 2.2.4 Experience shall be approved by the District prior to employment. - 2.3 Unit members shall be assigned by the District to a classification column on the salary schedule based upon the following classification requirements: - 2.3.1 All units credited for placement in Columns II through V shall be earned following the BA/BS degree at accredited institutions of higher learning. - 2.3.2 Needed for placement in Column II, BA/BS plus thirty (30) semester units; for placement in Column III, BA/BS plus forty-five (45) semester units; for placement in Column IV, BA/BS plus sixty (60) semester units; and for placement in Column V, BA/BS plus seventy-five (75) semester units. - 2.3.3 All units shall be verified by official transcripts and approved by the District. - 2.3.4 Quarter units will be converted by the District with 1 quarter hour equaling
+Each year of experience must be verified as follows: - 2.2.1 The unit member must have taught a minimum of seventy-five percent (75%) of the number of days in the prescribed school year for each year credited as experience. - 2.2.2 Each experience year must be designated as successful by the prior immediate supervisor or superintendent of the school district in which the experience was gained. - 2.2.3 The teaching experience must have been within the unit member's subject area. - 2.2.4 Experience shall be approved by the District prior to employment. - 2.3 Unit members shall be assigned by the District to a classification column on the salary schedule based upon the following classification requirements: - 2.3.1 All units credited for placement in Columns II through V shall be earned following the BA/BS degree at accredited institutions of higher learning and shall be earned following conferral of the BA/BS degree.
+Effective beginning July 1, 2022 and for purposes of initial placement of the certificated salary schedule, units earned as graduate-level work through a co-terminal program in which the graduated units did not count toward the undergraduate degree shall be credited. - 2.3.2 Needed for placement in Column II, BA/BS plus thirty (30) semester units; for placement in Column III, BA/BS plus forty-five (45) semester units; for placement in Column IV, BA/BS plus sixty (60) semester units; and for placement in Column V, BA/BS plus seventy-five (75) semester units.

-0.667 semester hours.
+- 2.3.3 All units shall be verified by official transcripts and approved by the District. - 2.3.4 Quarter units will be converted by the District with 1 quarter hour equaling 0.667 semester hours.